 If you don’t have the time to schedule your content out or use a scheduler, you may need to blog while on vacation.
 That doesn’t mean a blog post itself.
 It could be as simple as a Live on Facebook or Instagram talking with your audience and sharing the link to an article.
 You can also take notes on your trip (especially if you plan to blog about your experience when you get home).

 Set up your email responder

 Most email providers, such as Gmail, allow you to set up an autoresponder.
-Your autoresponder can send an email back to any sender letting them know you are out of the office.
+Your autoresponder can send an email back to any sender, letting them know you are out of the office.
 That way, they know you will be unable to respond until you are back home.
-It is an excellent way to for people to know so they don’t wonder why you aren’t checking your messages or responding.
+It is an excellent way for people to know so they don’t wonder why you aren’t checking your messages or responding.

 If you use Gmail, for example, log into your Gmail account.
 Click on the Gear Icon and then select Settings.
 From here, you will navigate to General and scroll down to Vacation Responder.
 Enter the dates that the email will be sent (start and stop).

 Then type what you want to say in the email.
 When someone emails you during those dates, the email will be automatically sent to them.

 One other thing you can’t forget to do is schedule your email to your list.
 It is essential to email them consistently so they don’t forget that they are on your list.
 That is true even when you are on vacation.